dennislee928/dennis-s-note-vault/ietls sprint/Untitled.md

 > The spread of false information and fake news on the internet has become a growing concern.
 > **What problems are caused by online misinformation, and what can individuals and governments do to solve them?**

 It has long been seriously discussed that  false information and fake news are widely spreaded through the internet.
-Indeed there are several
+Indeed there are varying problems caused by this phenomenon, and some meas